-This chopped chickpea salad has bulgur wheat, crunchy veggies, feta cheese, and a delicious lemon vinaigrette is a delicious make-ahead salad that tastes even better on day 2!
+This chopped chickpea salad has bulgur wheat, crunchy veggies, feta cheese, and a delicious honey lemon vinaigrette.
+A delicious vegetarian salad that tastes even better on day 2!

-Filled with mediterranean flavors, this salad is packed with good for you ingredients that come together with the perfect blend of flavors and textures: salty feta, crunchy veggies, smooth bulgur and a tangy vinaigrette!
+Filled with mediterranean flavors, this chopped chickpea salad is packed with wholesome ingredients for the perfect blend of flavors and textures: salty feta, crunchy veggies and a tangy vinaigrette.
+Inspired by a classic tabouli salad, but made with ingredients that hold up well for meal prep.

 - it's a delicious vegetarian meal

-- it is very make ahead friendly and tastes even better on day 2!
+- it is very meal prep friendly and tastes even better on day 2!

 - it is loaded with veggies, but leaves you feeling full

 While this recipe is super simple to prep, sometimes it helps to have a visual.
 Watch the video below to see exactly how I prepped this salad.
 You can find more of my recipe videos on my YouTube channel.

-- Bulgur Wheat- find this with the rice/grains or the health foods section of your grocery store.
-I used this brand of bulgur wheat!
+- Bulgur Wheat - find this with the rice/grains or the health foods section of your grocery store.
+Bulgur contains gluten, so if you'd like a GF alternative, swap for an equal volume of quinoa!

-- Chickpeas- you can use a can or cook your own from scratch.
-See my Instant Pot Chickpeas recipe here!
+- Chickpeas - use a can or cook your own from scratch.
+See our Instant Pot chickpeas recipe here!

-- Veggies- I used celery, radish, red onion and bell peppers.
+- Veggies - we used celery, radish, red onion, and bell peppers.
 Chop them up nice and small.

-- Feta Cheese- this adds such a delicious salty/briney flavor to the salad.
+- Feta Cheese - this adds such a delicious salty/briny flavor to the salad.
 Do not skip!

 - Lemon Vinaigrette- we used our favorite white wine vinaigrette and jazzed it up with a little lemon zest.
 Simple, tangy and so good on this salad.